 Carla Wilson worked on the project part-time from 2005-2007.
 She indexed early biographies from Browning Funeral Home from 1991-2006, and she made corrections and reformatted them into .pdf files to be viewed from our database.

-Emily Miller and Taylor Brooks, Mt.
-Vernon High School students, added about 1,200 obituaries from the Mt.
+Taylor Brooks was a Mt.
+Vernon High School student, added about 1,200 obituaries from the Mt.
 Vernon Democrat to our website during the last two years of high school.
 The Alexandrian Library allowed us to use their equipment and space for the project.

 Lynn Green worked for Browning Genealogy during her junior and senior years at North High School, 2004/2005.
 She was placed on the job through her business co-op class and worked on reformatting the Browning Funeral Home files into PDF.